Used Van Buying Guide: Mercedes-Benz Citan 2012 -2019

 Based on the big-selling Renault Kangoo small van, the Mercedes-Benz Citan is inexpensive to run and good value as a used buy.
 There is also no shortage for sale on the used market, which means you can get the best Citan small van for an affordable price.

-Mercedes Citan review: Verdict
+Mercedes -Benz Citan (30)

-The Mercedes-Benz Citan is by no means the cheapest small van around - in fact it's one of the most expensive - but it does feel a cut above the competition in terms of quality and refinement.
+The Citan is by no means the cheapest small van around - in fact it's one of the most expensive - but it does feel a cut above the competition in terms of quality and refinement.
 If you spend all day behind the wheel you'll appreciate the difference.
 The cabin feels robust, it handles well and it's safe too with all models getting an advanced ESP system as standard.

 • The Citan has been subject to a few recalls, including one to rectify incomplete inflation of airbags in an accident for vehicles built between 2012 and 2013.
 Others include issues relating to the ESP fitting over the same period, a faulty rear seatbelt connection for vehicles built during a week in November 2015, one relating to brakes in 2016, another for engine mounts in 2016.
 A seller should have paperwork to prove each relevant recall job has been carried out.